-The following pages contain photographs and descriptions of many of the more notable buildings within downtown Ensley.
-A complete listing of all buildings included within the Downtown Ensley historic district is included in the Appendix.
-The names used are typically the historic name or simply an indication that an unnamed resource was historically used as a commercial building, a house, etc.
+The following pages contain photographs and description of many of the more notable buildings within downtown Ensley.
+A complete listing of all buildings included within the Downtown Ensley historic district is included as Appendix A.

 Saloon/Commercial Building

 Local tradition holds that this building was constructed circa 1890 as a saloon.
 The 1902 Sanborn map indicates that the first floor was in use by a store by that time.
 Although it has lost its original windows, the elaborate brickwork of this late Victorian style building is particularly notable.